 Wikipedia tells me that Malawi is nicknamed "The Warm Heart of Africa" because of the friendliness of its people.
 It's also one of the poorest countries in the world.
-It used to be known as Nyasaland and Lake Malawi, also known as Lake Nyasa, takes up about a third of Malawi's area.
+It used to be known as Nyasaland and Lake Malawi, also called Lake Nyasa, takes up about a third of Malawi's area.
 That's a big lake.
 To the west, the Great Rift Valley runs through the country from north to south,.
-The terrain varies from plateau and mountainous in the north (up to ,000 feet) and the gentle roiling hills of the Shire Highlands in the south.
+The terrain varies from plateau and mountainous in the north (up to 8,000 feet) and the gentle rolling hills of the Shire Highlands, in the south.

 Getting into Malawi

 I’ve been reflecting on country names.
 The countries I’ve been disappointed with seem to begin with an M: Malta, Mexico, Mauritius.
 This doesn’t bode well for Malawi, though the rule doesn’t always apply; Mongolia and Myanmar were lovely.
 The legacy of Madagascar is still with me.
 I have a decidedly dodgy stomach and rows of drive you demented sand fly bites that are far itchier than mosquito bites and seem to irritate for twice as long.
 But this week has been a zillion times better.
 The flight from Nairobi to Lilongwe takes off on time and it lands on time.
 There is no queue at immigration, they don’t make me pay for a visa and my luggage comes straight out.